byStrange/strange-js/README.md

 It's not added that controlling those media sizes but I'm working on it

-`!
-NOTE: ` Here you should use kebab-case like css used not camelCase
+`NOTE !: ` Here you should use kebab-case like css used not camelCase

 You can use as much as you wanted of media styles in one element
 ```html